StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/What is Machine Learning?.md

 ## Advantages:

-* Data Scalability: Machine learning excels at tackling issues demanding the processing of extensive datasets.
-ML models unearth patterns and provide forecasts autonomously, offering insights beyond the scope of conventional programming.
+* Data Scalability: Machine learning excels at handling issues that demand the processing of extensive datasets.
 * Adaptability: Machine learning models can assimilate new data and continually refine their accuracy with time.
-This adaptability proves invaluable in handling dynamic datasets that undergo constant flux, such as movie recommendations based on recent viewing history.
 * Automation: Machine learning models streamline manual data analysis and interpretation, ultimately automating decision-making processes.
-This automation is particularly advantageous for intricate tasks and voluminous datasets beyond human processing capacity, such as analyzing customer conversation recordings or conducting large-scale question answering tasks.

 ## Limitations:

-* Overfitting and Generalization Challenges: Over-reliance on training data can lead to overfitting, hindering the model's ability to generalize to novel examples.
-This narrow focus on training data may result in erroneous classifications or predictions when faced with unseen data, leading to suboptimal decisions.
+* Overfitting and Generalization Challenges: Over-reliance on training data can lead to overfitting, this means it cannot generalize to examples it hasn’t encountered before .
-* Explainability: Certain machine learning models operate akin to "black boxes," confounding even experts in explaining their decision-making rationale.
-This lack of transparency poses challenges in sensitive domains like finance or healthcare, raising concerns regarding accountability.
-For instance, the inability to elucidate why a bank loan was declined or a specific treatment recommended presents significant issues.
+* Explainability: Certain machine learning models cannot be explained, even experts have challenges in explaining their decision-making rationale.
 * Algorithmic Bias: Machine learning models learn from human-generated data, which may be tainted with bias and unrepresentative information.
-This inherent bias in datasets manifests as algorithmic bias, engendering systematic and recurring inaccuracies within ML models and yielding unfair outcomes, such as favoring certain job applicants over others.